-Asia Solidarity against Industrial Aquaculture (ASIA), formed as an Asian Network to investigate negative effects of Shrimp Aquaculture, in terms of loss of livelihoods, increasing poverty, social, economic and cultural marginalisation, increase of violence and violation of human rights, as well as negative environmental and ecological impacts.
+Asia Solidarity against Industrial Aquaculture (ASIA), was formed as an Asian network to investigate negative effects of Shrimp Aquaculture, in terms of loss of livelihoods, increasing poverty, social, economic and cultural marginalisation, increase of violence and violation of human rights, as well as negative environmental and ecological impacts.
 The network was initiated by Nijera Kori and now been strengthened by its links with similar regional networks such as Red Manglar in Latin America and African Mangrove Network.

 The South Asia Right to Information Network, supported by the Commonwealth Human Rights Initiative (CHRI), is primarily an email based network.
 This provides all types of information regarding laws, and sends updates on changes or status of various national RTI rules as well as actions taken on all matters related to RTI in the South Asia region.